 For more information on the Erasmus Study Abroad Programme in general, see https://www.ucc.ie/en/international/erasmus-out/preparing/

-Submissions should be 6,000-7,000 words long and can consist of an extract from the PhD student's thesis (adapted so that it works as a separate piece) or an independent paper.
+Submissions should be MAXIMUM 5,000 words long including footnotes/endnotes but excluding the bibliography and can consist of either an extract from the PhD student's thesis (adapted so that it works as a separate piece) or an independent paper.
 Essays should not have already been submitted elsewhere for publication.
-Submissions must follow the Aigne house style, as laid out on the journal's web site: http://www.ucc.ie/en/aigne/submissions/

 The CACSSS Graduate Studies Executive will review all submissions and will award the prize, should an essay of sufficient calibre be deemed worthy of the award.

-Essays should be submitted by email only before midnight on 30th May 2016 to email@example.com
+Essays should be submitted by email only to firstname.lastname@example.org